 The Corporation has exclusive global commercial rights to CaPre®.
 The Corporation does not currently have in-house sales and marketing or distribution capabilities and the Corporation currently plans to seek an established commercial partner for the distribution of CaPre® if it reaches commercialization.
-In addition to completing a Phase III clinical trial and the long-term nonclinical studies, the Corporation expects that additional time and capital will be required to complete the filing of a NDA to obtain FDA approval for CaPre® in the United States and to complete marketing and other pre-commercialization activities before reaching commercialization, which may initially be only for the treatment of severe hypertriglyceridemia.
+In addition to completing a Phase III clinical trial and the nonclinical studies, the Corporation expects that additional time and capital will be required to complete the filing of a NDA to obtain FDA approval for CaPre® in the United States and to complete marketing and other pre-commercialization activities before reaching commercialization, which will initially be only for the treatment of severe hypertriglyceridemia.
 The FDA may also require Acasti to conduct additional clinical studies to obtain FDA approval for the treatment of mild to moderate hypertriglyceridemia, which may include a cardiovascular outcomes study.
 The Corporation would focus initially on specialists, cardiologists and primary care physicians who comprise the top prescribers of lipid-regulating therapies as part of the sales and marketing strategy for CaPre®.
-See "Risk Factors - Risks Related to Product Development, Regulatory Approval and Commercialization".

 ONEMIA® is being distributed in the United States by Acasti to physicians, who then can either provide it to their patients directly or via a website by using a dedicated medical food access code.
 Acasti also makes ONEMIA® available via distributors and behind-the-counter in some pharmacies.
 In 2012, Acasti made its first sales of ONEMIA® to a medical food distributor in the United States, which has begun distribution through its network of dispensing physicians under its own brand name.
 Acasti intends to make ONEMIA® available via additional distributors and behind-the-counter in more pharmacies in the United States and to secure additional distribution partners to commercialize ONEMIA® outside of the United States.
-Revenues of Acasti for the fiscal years 2015, 2014 and 2013 were all derived from the sale of ONEMIA® and amounted to approximately \$271,000, \$501,000 and \$724,000, respectively.
-During its fiscal year ended February 28, 2015, more than 83% of sales of ONEMIA® were made through Acasti's distribution partner in the United States and the remaining 17% came from direct sales by Acasti.
+Revenues of Acasti for the fiscal years 2016, 2015 and 2014 were all derived from the sale of ONEMIA® and amounted to approximately \$38,000, \$271,000 and \$501,000, respectively.